 Participants will advance their knowledge in specific principles and strategies relevant to DBT skills training and coaching with adolescents and families, individual therapy, family sessions, and managing communication and coaching outside of session (e.g. phone calls, emails, texts, etc.).
 Specific attention will be paid to teaching adolescents and families the skills of dialectics, validation, and behaviour change (“Middle Path”).

-Course Prerequisites: The Introduction to the Management of Emotion Dysregulation using DBT workshop is a prerequisite for this workshop.
+Course Prerequisites: The Foundations in DBT workshop is a prerequisite for this workshop.
 Clinicians are required to be trained to a level where they have knowledge of DBT, the standard content and processes of DBT.

 – Become familiar with existing DBT research for suicidal multi-problem adults and adolescents